 Known For : Virupaksha Temple, Hampi | Vithala Temple | Elephant Stables

 Hampi, the city of ruins, is a UNESCO World Heritage Site.
 Situated in the shadowed depth of hills and valleys in the state of Karnataka, this place is a historical delight for travellers.
 Surrounded by 500 ancient monuments, beautiful temples, bustling street markets, bastions, treasury building and captivating remains of Vijayanagar Empire, Hampi is a backpacker's delight.
-Hampi is an open museum with 100+ locations to explore and a favourite way to see the city from the perspective of its history.
+Hampi is an open museum with 100+ locations to explore and a favourite way to see the archaeological sites in India.

 Best Time : October to March